matthewjljackson/wordle/readme.md

 docker run -e POSTGRES_PASSWORD=1234 --name p13 -d postgres:13
  docker exec -it p13 psql -U postgres copy and paste draft-db.sql into the interactive terminal.
+Also, if I create a postgressql container using docker-compose, I am not sure how to enter it in interactive mode.